angelamcosta/ft_transcendence/README.md

 ## Modules

 > [!TIP]
+> To attain 100% project completion, a minimum of 7 major modules is required.
 > Two Minor Modules count as one Major Module.

-To attain 100% project completion, a minimum of 7 major modules is required.
-Two Minor Modules are equivalent to one Major Module.

 ### Web
 - [x] Major module: Use a Framework as backend.